schlegelp/octarine/docs/intro.md

 # The Basics

-You can use the `octarine.Viewer` in both Jupyter environments and interactive shells such as [IPython](https://github.com/ipython/ipython).
+You can use the `octarine.Viewer` in Jupyter environments, (interactive) shells such as [IPython](https://github.com/ipython/ipython) and Python scripts.
 The functionality is the same but the handling differs slightly.

 ## Jupyter Lab/Notebook